flawas/actualbudget-helvetfolio/SWISS_STOCKS.md

 # Swiss Stock Ticker Reference

-A comprehensive guide to finding and using Swiss stock tickers with this extension.
+A comprehensive guide to finding and using Swiss stock tickers with Helvetfolio.

 ## How Swiss Tickers Work